WuerthPhoenix/neteye-azure-installation/README.md

 > need to make changes modify the code and open a PR.
 >
 > To correctly delete the created resources you need to run the `destroy` command
-> from the same place that ran the `apply` command (it needs to have the same state
+> from the same directory that ran the `apply` command (it needs to have the same state
 > saved in `terraform.tfstate`).

+### Connecting to the cluster
+VMs are not exposed to the internet directly.
+To connect to them, you must use the Azure Bastion service.
+You can do so from the Azure Portal:
+1. Navigate to the resource group you created with terraform.
+2. Select the `VM` resource you would like to connect to.
+3. Click on `Connect` and then select `Bastion`.

 ## Configure the VMs to create a NetEye cluster
 > [!WARNING]